-Martin Microscope began selling digital microscopy systems in 1995, so we have 25 years of experience.
+Martin Microscope began selling digital microscopy systems in 1995, so we have decades of experience.
 Today, we usually begin the conversation with customers by asking how they want to view and capture images.
 This relates to the type of output(s) the cameras feature, and there are 3 BASIC TYPES:

 These cameras require a computer and software to drive them.
 In the past, there were a lot of Firewire cameras for microscopy, but as USB2 and now USB3 have surpassed Firewire in data transmission speeds, most current cameras that output directly to a computer use USB-3.
 These cameras will come with some software from the manufacturer to control imaging functions like preview, capture, exposure, white balance, and often basic calibrated measuring.
 Our Jenoptik Gryphax line of cameras fall into this category.
 These are generally preferred for professional / publication quality images or for image analysis applications using more advanced software.
 We like the flexibility of the Jenoptik Gryphax cameras which have drivers for 3rd party imaging software like iSolution, ImagePro, uManager, etc. With USB cameras, the software is very important, so we look for user-friendly, capable software solutions.